ghurley/newton/README.md

 Will output a copy of timing related numbers to the console and will create an output PNG file (and profiling data if that code is not commented out).
+There is a 128 bit version as well but there's no detectable difference in the output with the given bounds.
+The 128-bit version runs slightly faster because the golang complex number arithmetic functions only operates on 128 bit numbers and so the 64 bit version does a lot of casting.

 ## Musings

 It runs surprisingly slowly and I think it got a lot slower with a recent golang update.
 About 1300ms on my MacBookAir.
 The most recent of my prior implementations of this code was in JavaScript and it computed the same size image in under 200ms on the same hardware.